 Todd Haynes movies, love ’em or … not?
 Wait, does anyone not love Todd Haynes movies?
-Anyway, the point is that the man is a consummate visual storyteller, and in that regard Wonderstruck might be his magnum opus.
-There two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
-If you’re thinking that they might be connected, yes, of course they are both to each other and a third story told later in the film.
+Anyway, the point is that the man is a consummate visual storyteller, and in that regard, Wonderstruck might be his magnum opus.
+There are two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
+If you think that they might be connected, yes, of course, they are both to each other, and a third story told later in the film.

 The story begins with Ben (Oakes Fegley), in 1977, who has just lost his mother (Michelle Williams) and his hearing.
 Angry and afraid, he finds some clues about the father he never knew and follows them to New York, to the Museum of Natural History, a new friend, and a closed book store.

 In 1927 Rose (Millicent Simmonds), who is deaf, lives with her father in New Jersey.
 He is frustrated with her and she with him, but she finds escape in the scrapbook she keeps of silent movie star Lillian Mayhew (Julianne Moore).
-On a particularly bad day she also run away to New York to find her idol.
+On a particularly bad day, she also runs away to New York to find her idol.

 Ben’s story is also a wonderful adventure, particularly his night in the Museum of Natural History with a new friend.
-Oakes Fegley is a great your actor, between this and Pete’s Dragon last year this kid is one to watch.
+Oakes Fegley is a great actor; between this and _Pete’s Dragon_ last year, this kid is one to watch.

-New York too plays a part in the film, with both the stylized city of the 1920s looming large behind Rose, or the grimy 1970s version of the city’s stifling heat illuminating the background of Ben’s story.
+New York also plays a part in the film, with both the stylized city of the 1920s looming large behind Rose or the grimy 1970s version of the city’s stifling heat illuminating the background of Ben’s story.

-When the stories eventually come together and the third story is told it happens in a 10ish minute dump of exposition.
-This sounds like it might be bad but let’s remember that Haynes is a consummate visual storyteller and the sequence not only retains the whimsy of the rest of the movie but packs an emotional wallop to boot.
-I can’t tell you why, you just need to experience it for yourself.
+When the stories eventually come together, and the third story is told, it happens in a 10ish minute exposition dump.
+This sounds like it might be bad but let’s remember that Haynes is a consummate visual storyteller, and the sequence not only retains the whimsy of the rest of the movie but packs an emotional wallop to boot.
+I can’t tell you why; you just need to experience it for yourself.